LincanLi98/LincanLi98.github.io/_pages/about.md

 **Background**
 ---
-Researcher @ University of New South Wales (Nov 2023 ~ Dec 2024)
+Researcher at University of New South Wales (Nov 2023 - Dec 2024)

-MPhil @ Zhejiang University (in the State Key Lab) || Exchange Student at The University of Sydney
+MPhil at Zhejiang University (in the State Key Lab) & Exchange Student at The University of Sydney

-Bachelor @ Northeastern University
+Bachelor at Northeastern University

 -----